phirebase/phirebase/README.md

 - ⚡ Fun fact: ...
 -->

-# 👋 Hello, I'm David Klhufek (phirebase)
+# 👋 Hello

 I'm a **freelance graphic and web designer** with a focus on creating exceptional web solutions that combine functionality and design.
 My expertise lies in:

-🖌️ Designing **modern, responsive websites** for WordPress and PrestaShop 🔧 Developing custom themes, plugins, templates, and modules 🚀 Crafting user-friendly and visually stunning digital experiences
+-🖌️ Designing **modern, responsive websites** for WordPress and PrestaShop -🔧 Developing custom themes, plugins, templates, and modules -🚀 Crafting user-friendly and visually stunning digital experiences

 ---